zchyde/brooklinebooksmith.com/_posts/2015-11-20-holiday-gift-guide-kids.md

 ![](/uploads/versions/9780545812542---x----267-400x---.jpg)**GEORGE** by Alex Gino [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780545812542)

 George is a pretty normal fourth-grade girl.
 She likes clothes and friends.
-She’s dying to be Charlotte in her class production of Charlotte’s Web.
+She’s dying to be Charlotte in her class production of *Charlotte’s Web*.
 The only thing that’s different about George is that no one knows she’s a girl.
 Not her teachers, her family, or her friends.
 But George wants that to change.
 Alex Gino’s debut stars a strong-minded, good-hearted, totally believable protagonist, a transgender girl who’s ready to be seen by the world as she sees herself.

 ---